 For more information about the Foreign Tax Credit, please read more in the Form 1116 Instructions.

-Foreign Tax Credit Requirements
+Foreign Tax Credit Rules

-Foreign taxes may have been paid on a variety of different types of foreign income such as:
+Your foreign taxes will count for the purposes of the foreign tax credit only if they were paid on allowable income.
+According to the IRS, qualifying foreign taxes may have been paid on a variety of different types of foreign income such as:

 - Compensation for services performed outside the United States

 - Interest income from a payer located outside the United States

 - Dividends from a corporation incorporated outside the United States

 - Gain on the sale of non-depreciable personal property you sold while maintaining a tax home outside the United States, if you paid a tax of at least 10% of the gain to a foreign country

 Which Taxes Count For The Foreign Tax Credit?